Hanuman on the banks of Ganga Nama Janana Sangam

 Sri Raghunath Mandir

-This simple and beautiful temple set in the background of River Alakananda on one side and Bhagirathi on the other side for Lord Maha Vishnu is a sacred place for the followers of Sanadhana Dharma, especially for those who follow Vaishnavet philosophy.
-The main deity of this temple is Lord Maha Vishnu named as Raghunath, Puroshothaman.
+This simple and beautiful temple set in the background of River Alakananda on one side and Bhagirathi on the other side for Lord Maha Vishnu is a sacred place for the followers of Sanatana Dharma, especially for those who follow Vaishnavet philosophy.
+The main deity of this temple is Lord Maha Vishnu named Raghunath, Puroshothaman.
 These names denote Sri Rama.

 Sri Kadinagar